0xMathi/ARShooter/README.md

 ## Disclaimer

 No actual Cannes Lions were harmed in the making of this game.
-The festival does that to itself.
+The festival already does that to itself.

 ---

-*Built with mass-resignation energy at 2 AM.*